n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 1. Click on ***Webhook URLs*** and select the 'Test' tab.
 2. Copy the displayed URL.
 We will make a GET request to this URL later on.
-3. Select 'Last Node' from the ***Response Mode***.
+3. From ***Respond***, select 'When last node finishes'.
 This will return the data from the last executed node.
 4. Select 'All Entries' from the ***Response Data***.
 This will return all the entries of the last executed node.
 5. Save the workflow to register the webhook.
 6. Click on ***Execute Node*** to run the node.